CerebralBlue/neuralseek-learninglab-web/docs/module2/module2-5/module2-5.md

 ## Prioritize a webpage

-- **(a)** Type a question or a request, in this example it is, “Write a cited article on prompt engineering using this website.”
+- **(a)** Type a question or a request, in this example it is, “Write a cited article on NeuralSeek's features using this website.”
 - **(b)** On the left menu under "Get Data", select “Website Text.”
 Copy the URL of a text-based website page and paste the URL into the “https://yourwebpage.com” prompt.
 - **(c)** On the left menu under "Modify Data", click “Summarize.”
 - **(d)** Click “Evaluate" and review output.